john-kurkowski/tldextract/README.md

 > entries the same, other applications may wish to treat ICANN domains and
 > PRIVATE domains differently.

 By default, `tldextract` treats public and private domains the same.
-It's the more common case when people mentally parse a URL.

 ```python
 >>> extract = tldextract.TLDExtract()